pivotal-cf/pivotal-ui/docs/components/Alignment.md

 # Overview

-Alignment modifier classes are used control horizontal and vertical alignment of an element's contents.
+Use alignment modifier classes to control the horizontal and vertical alignment of an element's contents.

 ## Classes